Quansight-Labs/ndindex/docs/indexing-guide/slices.md

 the step size.
 If it is not provided, the step size defaults to `1`.

 Thus far, we have only considered slices with the default step size of 1.
-When the step is greater than 1, the slice picks every `step` element contained in the bounds of `start` and `stop`.
+When the step is greater than 1, the slice selects every `step` element contained in the bounds of `start` and `stop`.

 > **The proper way to think about `step` is that the slice starts at `start`